Episode 5 Adoption Stories - Alan

 Some adopted people do not want to make contact with birth parents and thinking and talking about it is helpful and sufficient.

-Fear of rejection by birth family members after contact was made.
+Many adopted people fear of rejection by birth family members after contact was made.

-'How do I tell my family that I have made contact with birth relatives?
+Questions about 'How do I tell my family that I have made contact with birth relatives?
 How do I tell my children about it?'

 International adoptees (inter-country adoption, inter-racial adoption) may have questions about their cultural background, ethnic identity, racial identity, or racism.